This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 In this procedure, you use New Relic to understand why Telco-Warehouse Portal has slower-than-normal response times.

-Log in to New Relic One and select APM from the top navigation menu.
+Log in to New Relic and select APM from the top navigation menu.
 Here, you see an overview of all eight Telco Lite services:

 The overview includes the service names, response times, and throughputs.
 Notice that the response time for Telco-Warehouse Portal is 43 seconds, much higher than the response times in other services.